 GPS is a utility that delivers the user's positioning, navigation, and time serving (PNT).
 The user segment, the control segment, and the space segment are the three main components of GPS.
 The space segment and the control segment in the GPS are developed, maintained and operated by US Air Force.
 The space segment has information about the constellation of 24 operating satellites.
 These satellites transmit one-way signal the current GPS position and time.
 The control segment will monitor the worldwide and control the stations that maintain the satellites.
-This control segment also tracks the GPS satellite, uploads the updates of the navigational data, and maintained the health of the status of the satellite constellation.
-The user segment is a GPS receiver that receives the signal from the GPS satellites and computes the user's three-dimensional position and time using the transmitted data.
+This control segment also tracks the GPS satellite, uploads the updates of the navigational data, and maintained the health of the status of the satellites and computes the user's three-dimensional position and time using the transmitted data.
 The American government has deployed a number of publicly accessible GPS augmentation systems to satisfy certain objectives.
 More information sabot GPS can be accessed in this link [9].